TCP/IP Model and Layer 3 Networking (Routing)

 Where Layer 3 Fits in the TCP/IP Model

 In the TCP/IP model, Layer 3 is known as the Internet Layer.
 It sits above the Link Layer and below the Transport Layer.
+For a broader overview, see how the internet works.

 - Link Layer — local delivery (Ethernet, ARP)